petrelharp/pyslim/docs/tutorial.md

 `m.metadata['mutation_list']` is a list of length one, so the mutation was not stacked on top of previous ones.

+Let's pull out a mutation that was stacked on top of another one:
 ```{code-cell}
 :tags: ["remove-output"]
 for m in ts.mutations():